-Learn how to pour (and drink) the perfect pint at the Guinness Storehouse and enjoy a dram of whiskey in Temple Bar
+Learn how to pour (and drink) the perfect pint at the Guinness Storehouse and enjoy a dram of whiskey in Temple Bar.

 It’s impossible to think about the Emerald Isle without picturing a pint of Guinness.
 The dry, hearty – and legendary – Irish stout is a staple of this country, originating in Dublin.
 It dates all the way back to 1759 and is now widely recognized as one of the world’s most successful beer brands.

 Temple Bar is one of Ireland’s most famous neighborhoods.
 It’s widely known for its bustling pubs, cobbled lanes and the iconic, aptly named, “The Temple Bar Pub.”
-Dating back to 1840, it boasts one of the largest whiskey collections in the country with over 450 different kinds on offer.
+Dating back to 1840, it has one of the largest whiskey collections in the country with over 450 different kinds on offer.